Larissa railway station: Facilities

 The station has waiting rooms and a staffed ticket office within a 1960s-era building.
 The station has a buffet and a new coffee shop.
 The station has toilets, with plans for upgrades and improved cleaning routes.
 Luggage lockers are available (24 hours).
 The station is equipped with Dot-matrix display departure and arrival screens on the platforms for passenger information.
 There are bus pick-up/drop-off stops, taxi ranks and parking in the forecourt.

 In June 2020 during the COVID-19 pandemic, the station was one of the first in Greece to utilise thermal cameras in order to measure the temperature of staff and passengers, as an additional precautionary measure against the coronavirus.

 Services

-Proastiakos
+Various Hellenic Train services call at the mainline station, including the InterCity and InterCity Express (ETR) service towards Athens and Thessaloniki, and the Thessaloniki Regional Railway towards Thessaloniki.

+Regional rail services

-The station is served the following lines of the Thessaloniki Proastiakos or suburban railway:
+The station is served the following lines of the Thessaloniki Proastiakos or Regional railway: